lanceman2/phpbootstrap/README.md

 the web server.
 Compared to serving static files where we just have the file system open/read/write/close.
 Don't forget, now-a-days, the OS has read file caching built in.
-Having a data base add caching on top of the OS file caching is a waste of memory, but maybe the high end data base servers take that into account.
+Having a data base add caching on top of the OS file caching may be a waste of memory, but maybe the high end data base servers take that into account.
 Ya, maybe there is persistent data base server connections, but that does not address all the costs of using a data base server.